-Note: I am no longer managing this place so if you’d like to stay here please communicate directly with the new manager either by email at Arnold Cabiguen <email@example.com>, or facebook, or by phone at +639989834011.
+Note: I am no longer managing this place but simply contact me so I can connect you with the new manager.
 Mostly only the big hut is available, but it may be possible to rent some of my tents or bring your own.
 There is tons of space.

 The top of this page shows the type of accommodation you can book at our kitesurfing camp, followed by recommended places to stay in the Palawan area according to our suggested itinerary for the area.